dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

   - Node.js: [npm tls](https://nodejs.org/docs/v0.4.1/api/tls.html)

 ### Accounting for newline characters in the barcode result
 When it comes to HTML, newline characters (`\n`) are not interpreted as they normally would.
-Therefore, if a barcode result contains a newline character, and you display the result in an alert box or some other text element, then the newline character will most probably be ignored.
+Therefore, if a barcode result contains a newline character, and you display the result i an modal dialogue box or some other text elements, then the newline character will most probably be ignored.

 There are two ways in which you can resolve this:
 1. Wrap the element used to display the result in a `<pre>` element.